Th876/Th876.github.io/README.md

 ![Heading](./Heading-ReadMe.png)
-<p> The Best Movie Trivia Game is the first project I created at <a href="https://perscholas.org/courses/software-engineer/software-engineer-atlanta/">Per Scholas'</a> Software Engineer Training.</p> The game has three rounds and consists of 18 movie questions in total.
+<p> The Best Movie Trivia Game is the first project I created at <a href="https://perscholas.org/courses/software-engineer/software-engineer-atlanta/" target="_blank">Per Scholas'</a> Software Engineer Training.</p> The game has three rounds and consists of 18 movie questions in total.
 Each question has two option answers.
-This is the <a href= "https://th876.github.io/triviagame/ ">website link</a> for my game project.
+This is the <a href= "https://th876.github.io/triviagame/" target="_blank">website link</a> for my game project.
 <hr></hr>
 <h3>Game Features</h3>
 <p>On the main page, the 'Start Game' button is disabled, which prompts the user to enter a name in order to play.
 As the user types a name, a warning message is displayed to ensure that an acceptable name format is given.
 This name is later displayed on the quiz page as, for example, 'Player: Anna'.</p>